Graphiant Test Plan

 Test Purpose:

 Utilize site tagging mechanism for route policies to prefer the same routes being advertised from multiple locations.
-This is often needed for route/site redundancies purposes
+This is often needed for route/site redundancies purposes.

 Procedure: